 30 Carmakers’ roadmaps in Automated Driving by 2025

-2019 saw the introduction of LEVEL 3 technology that allows drivers to take their “eyes-off” the road under specific conditions
+2021 will see regulation finally allowing the introduction of LEVEL 3 Automated Driving technology that allows drivers to take their “eyes-off” the road under specific conditions

-Technologically, 2017 was the year of transition from Partially-automated cars (SAE L2), where drivers are in complete control with ADAS being purely assistive for safety and convenience, to Conditionally-automated ones (Level 3) with Audi becoming the first to introduce a L3-Driving feature, the AI Traffic-Jam Pilot in the 2018MY A8.
+However, technologically, Audi was the first carmaker to announce technological capabilities for the transition from Partially-automated cars (SAE L2), where drivers are in complete control with ADAS being purely assistive for safety and convenience, to Conditionally-automated ones (Level 3).
+Audi was the first carmaker to introduce a L3-Driving feature, the AI Traffic-Jam Pilot in the 2018MY A8.
 However, Audi has still not deployed the feature because they have not been granted regulatory approval.
-This means that the introduction of ”eyes-off-the road” technology could be delayed to end of 2019 / early 2020.
+This means that the introduction of ”eyes-off-the road” technology in Europe was delayed to mid-to-end 2021.

 In Level 3, the driver can take over the driving and monitoring task under specific scenarios allowing the driver to be ‘’distracted’’.